 When you’ve got prams and baby grows to consider, thoughts of ceremony readings and favours can go on the back burner.
 But that doesn’t mean you have to put the plans for your big day on hold – especially if those bits are important to you.

-I recently assisted Caroline and Greg with their wedding whilst the couple were expecting a baby, and was thrilled when they agreed to share their invaluable advice alongside some planning tips on organising a wedding when pregnant or with a newborn.
+I recently assisted Caroline and Greg with their wedding whilst the couple were expecting a baby, and was thrilled when they agreed to share their invaluable advice alongside some planning tips on planning a wedding when pregnant or with a newborn.

 I thought it would make a great post, especially given at least 3 of my brides from the past year have had their newborns at their wedding as their guest of honour!

 Juggling Work and a New Baby While Planning a Wedding

 - It’s hard!
 Don’t be afraid to ask for help or seek professional assistance.
 Maybe it’s from friends or family for many, but for us we are so relieved we hired a professional wedding planner – without that help from Laura (thanks Caroline!), without the reassurance someone just ‘had it’, we wouldn’t have had the best day that we had.

 - Take care of yourself!
 Many times this amount of responsibility was unachievable and we were running on adrenaline to get us through.
 Thank you to Laura, and all out friends and family supporting us through the busiest time of our lives!

 - While the lead up changed, if we had postponed the wedding, the actual day would not have gone any better – so remember that if you are getting married with a new baby, it is all worth it!

 Post-Baby Dress Fitting Advice

 Having had her baby a short 4 months before her big day (doesn’t she look AMAZING?!), I also thought some words of advice and comfort from Caroline might be great on the dress side too!